-Arrest made in connection to Marathon Gas Station homicide
+Arrest made in connection to Marathon gas station homicide

-WYOMING, Mich. — Police say they have captured Willie Martin Bryant, 33, in connection to a Monday morning shooting at a Marathon gas station Monday morning.
+GRAND RAPIDS, Mich.
+Police say they have captured Willie Martin Bryant, 33, in connection to a Monday morning shooting at a Marathon gas station Monday morning.

 He was taken into custody at the McDonald's located near Michigan and College NE in Grand Rapids.